muratk5n/thirdwave/en/README.md

 ---

-Renewable fuel pipelines wouldn't have problems in case of leak.
+Renewable fuel pipelines wouldn't have this problem in case of leak.
 No env damage (you'd be putting more H2 into H2O.. it's like, who cares?).

 USA Today: "California oil spill: Pipeline wasn't shut down for more than 3 hours after pressure failure alert, feds say..
 The U.S. Coast